 Overview

 PulseView is a Jira Cloud app that analyzes your team's Jira activity and presents it as structured delivery insights.
-It reads issue transitions, sprint data, business value scores, and workflow patterns — then surfaces metrics like cycle time, throughput, bottleneck location, delivery health, and performance trends.
+It reads issue transitions, sprint data, impact scores, and workflow patterns — then surfaces metrics like cycle time, throughput, bottleneck location, delivery health, and performance trends.

 PulseView is organized into six main views, each designed for a different aspect of delivery understanding: